keencave/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 * get BG readings during the 1 hour startup time of a new sensor

 Remark: The transmitter can be used in parallel to the LibreLink app.
 It doesn't disturb the patched LibreLink app operation.

+Remark #2: The OOP algorithm cannot be calibrated yet.
+This will be changed in the future.